Self-Training: A Survey: Conclusion, Limitations and Perspectives

-In this survey, we have provided an overview of self-training approaches for semi-supervised learning that have received increasing attention in recent years.
+In this survey, we provided an overview of self-training approaches for semi-supervised learning that have received increasing attention in recent years.

 First, we discussed the various strategies for selecting unlabeled samples for pseudo-labeling that have been proposed.
-In particular, we have discussed the importance of the distribution of margins over unlabeled data as a key component in the development of these strategies.
-Second, we overviewed different variants of self-training that have been studied in the literature as well as some related approaches.
-Finally, we discussed recent theoretical advances achieved in this area of research.
+We emphasized the significance of considering margin distributions across unlabeled data as a pivotal factor in the development of these strategies.
+Next, we provided an overview of the diverse variants of self-training explored in the literature, along with relevant approaches.
+Furthermore, we examined recent theoretical advancements in this research domain and outlined the principal characteristics of self-training employed in several widely recognized applications.
+Lastly, we explored the impact of fundamental aspects of self-training on a range of benchmark datasets.

-It is to be noted that, although similar in names, the new paradigm of \textit{self-supervised learning} is not related to self-training.
-This paradigm has yielded encouraging results in recent years and has found applications in image classification and audio processing.
-Self-supervised learning entails constructing auxiliary supervised tasks from unlabeled training data and learning them in addition to the main supervised task.
-An auxiliary task in image classification is, for example, to determine the relationship between rotated images in a predetermined angle and this angle.
-As opposed to semi-supervised learning approaches, these methods do not take advantage of the intrinsic data structure for learning.

-{Although the self-training paradigm is widely applied these days, there are broad perspectives of the future work.
-Lately, most of the works were focused on perturbation-based deep learning with focus on visual and text applications, while there are many applications where it would be useful, like industrial time-series or medical data.
-A theoretical perspective for future work is to study the self-training method by taking explicitly into account the fact that the final classifier is learned on the training data with noisy labels.
-Some attempts have been already initiated to model this label noise using the Massart noise \citep{Hadjadj:2021} or the mislabeling transition matrix \citep{feofanov2021multi}, but there is a clear need for more research in this direction.}

-Recently, the self-training is not only restricted to semi-supervised learning, but has also been extensively applied for unsupervised domain adaptation \citep{Saito:2017,Zou:2018,Zou:2019}, where the goal is to transfer knowledge from the labeled source domain to the target unlabeled one.
-However, as there exists a distribution shift between the source and the target, the prediction confidence given by the training model may be highly biased towards the source, and thus may be not reliable for pseudo-labeling the target.
-In reality, a significant difference between the source and the target could lead to complete degradation of the self-training's performance due to the large error in pseudo-labels \citep{kumar20c}.
-In practice, approaches like confidence regularization \citep{Zou:2019} may reduce the number of wrong pseudo-labels, but theoretically, studying the self-training under a distribution shift is an important direction for future work.
+\paragraph{Limitations} Despite the promising results and widespread adoption of self-training, several limitations remain.
+One significant challenge is the sensitivity of self-training methods to the quality of pseudo-labels.
+Incorrect or noisy pseudo-labels can propagate errors through the training process, leading to suboptimal performance.
+Additionally, the effectiveness of self-training can be highly dependent on the initial labeled dataset.
+If the initial dataset is not representative or is too small, the self-training process may not yield significant improvements.